TheDrawingCoder-Gamer/aoc-writeups/docs/2020/day03.md

 @:@

 Then let's define a function to test a slope.
-The solution between languages differs a lot because I really wanted to show off the functional programming aspect of scala.
+The solution between languages differs a lot because I really wanted to show off the functional programming aspect of Scala.

 @:select(languageHaxe)
 @:choice(scala)